Standards & Accreditation

 History of Gap Year Accreditation

-The Gap Year Association holds the official Standards Development Organization title for Gap Year Organizations in the United States as recognized by the US Department of Justice and the US Federal Trade Commission.
+The Gap Year Association holds the official Standards Development Organization title for Gap Year Organizations (updated in 2018) in the United States as recognized by the US Department of Justice and the US Federal Trade Commission.
 In order to maintain this certification we have agreed to treat the Standards as a "living document" in representation of the variety of different ways organizations and experts will contribute to its development.
 Finally, we have invited a wide variety of experts in the field of gap years to share in developing the Standards and contribute to the research in the field.

 The Standards as developed by the Gap Year Association are evaluated regularly to reflect the changing landscape intrinsic to this type of education.
 The Standards are meant to be certifications in those specialties where an organization practices - in other words, while an internship placement organization may not be focused on extended backpacking trips at their core, if they nonetheless plan on taking students on a short backcountry trip they will need to be in compliance with the Standards for a backcountry organization or those of a partnership in addition to any others that might be more obviously relevant.